 In terms of my current work I would like to be able to take more projects from the initial stages right through to completion, and continue to improve my programming skills.
-I’d also like to gain more experience with using “smarter” methods which utilise machine learning for diagnosis, as I feel that these will eventually replace a lot of the methods we are using today, and it would be nice to be ahead of the curve on that.
+I’d also like to gain more experience with using “smarter” methods which utilize machine learning for diagnosis, as I feel that these will eventually replace a lot of the methods we are using today, and it would be nice to be ahead of the curve on that.
 In the longer term, I would obviously like to climb the career ladder into a more senior role but at the minute I enjoy my current role very much.

-My favourite part is definitely having the freedom to research, and come up with solutions to problems while also contributing to something useful.
+My favorite part is definitely having the freedom to research, and come up with solutions to problems while also contributing to something useful.
 I love learning and researching new things and applying these to real-world problems, so I feel very fortunate to have found a job which allows me to do this while also producing something practical which may help people in the long run.

 What are your hopes for our industry?

-In the long run I hope that the industry will move away from more general “blanket” treatments for a disease (which aren’t always effective for all patients) into more effective personalised treatments which can be tailored to individual patients based on their genetic makeup.
-The industry has already started to move in this direction, but there are many more years of work before this becomes a reality, so I feel that working in a diagnostics company where personalised medicine is a focus is a good position to be in for the future!
+In the long run I hope that the industry will move away from more general “blanket” treatments for a disease (which aren’t always effective for all patients) into more effective personalized treatments which can be tailored to individual patients based on their genetic makeup.
+The industry has already started to move in this direction, but there are many more years of work before this becomes a reality, so I feel that working in a diagnostics company where personalized medicine is a focus is a good position to be in for the future!